KDE/kde-builder/doc/man-kde-builder.1.md

 `--metadata-only`
 Only updates the build metadata needed for KDE modules, then exits.
-This is useful to allow the `--pretend` option to work if you've never run kdesrc-build.
+This is useful to allow the `--pretend` option to work if you've never run kde-builder.
 See also `--no-metadata`.

 `-r, --refresh-build`
 Removes the build directory for a module before the build phase starts.
-This has the desired side effect of forcing `kdesrc-build` to re-configure the module and build it from a "pristine" state with no existing temporary or intermediate output files.
+This has the desired side effect of forcing `kde-builder` to re-configure the module and build it from a "pristine" state with no existing temporary or intermediate output files.
 Use this option if you have problems getting a module to build but realize it will take longer (possibly much longer) for the build to complete as a result.
-When in doubt use this option for the entire `kdesrc-build` run.
+When in doubt use this option for the entire `kde-builder` run.

 `--reconfigure`
 Force CMake to be re-run, but without deleting the build directory.